 Simultaneously, blue-collar workers are abandoning the progressive left for parties that promise to shelter them from a fast-changing world.
-This brings them into an alliance with conservatives, as happened during the Brexit referendum in the United Kingdom and in the case of long-time Democrats in industrial states voting for Donald Trump.
+This brings them into alliance with conservatives, as happened during the Brexit referendum in the United Kingdom and in the 2016 election in the United States, when once reliably Democratic industrial states helped elect Donald Trump.

 What do we do?

-If the political trends of our time aren’t new phenomena, but rather contemporary manifestations of a tension that has always been with us, perhaps we shouldn’t be looking for solutions but rather ways to manage this tension.
+If the political trends of our time aren’t new phenomena but rather contemporary manifestations of a tension that has always been with us, perhaps we shouldn’t be looking for solutions but for ways to manage this tension.

 There are at least three things we can do.